digitalPlaid/weekend-sql-to-do-list/README.md

         [] create table with following headings:
             [] complete
             [] task
+            [] date_completed
 [] client - styling
     [] change background color
     [] font family and size
-    [] text color and/or background color of tasks to show completed vs not
+    [] text color and/or background color of tasks to show completed vs not [] add bootstrap
+        [] make creation buttons green
+        [] make deletion buttons red
+        [] make inputs in the bootstrap way
+        [] make the page responsive to different layouts - bootstrap docs per the instructions [] client - confirm delete when deleting
+    [] see bootstrap docs per the instructions
+[] ordering task query
+    [] option to reverse the order tasks display in
+    [] see instructions for detail
+[] record when a task was completed
+    [] add feature to frontend in nice format